malinpalo/Gro/README.md

     + [Media](#media)

 ## User stories
-User stories where made on an kanbanboard on Gitpod.
+User stories where made on an kanbanboard in GitHub.
 User stories where created in the initial design phase based on my wireframes.
-User stories required to implement each epic were created.
+User stories required to implement each iteration were created.
 These were categorised according to whether they were 'must have' features required to implement a Minimum Viable Product (MVP).
 [Gro GitHub Issues](https://github.com/issues).

-### Epics
+### Iterations
-Epics where created to be able to organize userstories and time used for each user story.
+Iterations where created to be able to organize userstories and time used for each user story.
 [Gro GitHub Epics](https://github.com/malinpalo?tab=projects).

--
- -

 https://www.freeiconspng.com/